prabhkodes/fightClub/README.md

 Make sure your system has the following packages installed: `cmake`, `graphviz`, `doxygen`, `gfortran`, `libmpich-dev`, `libnetcdff-dev`, `python3`, `python3-pip`, `build-essential` and should be able to be found by CMake.
 These are the package names in Ubuntu 22.02.
 You may install CUDA device drivers so you offload computation to GPU if your system supports it.
 If you do this, skip Option B and continue below.

 ### Option B
-If you want to quickly install all of packages in an isolated environment, you can simply run `runenv.sh` and continue below.
-This assumes you have Docker engine installed on your machine
+If you want to quickly install all of the packages in an isolated environment, you can simply run `runenv.sh` and continue below.
+This assumes you have Docker engine installed on your machine.

 ### Build and run
 When you have all the packages installed: